ClemRz/bitcoin-analyzer-front/README.md

 ### For developpers

-First change the `proxy` url in `package.json` to point to your api server.
+If you need a `proxy`, set it up in `package.json` so it points to the data API.

-Make sure the `.env` is set according to your environment.
+Make sure the `.env` set the API endpoint according to your environment.

 You can start and run the app locally by running: